CISteefel/CrunchTope/docs/installation/Windows_installation.md

 # Instructions for building PETSc and CrunchFlow on Windows (edited on 2024/10/10)

 ## Install Microsoft Visual Studio with Fortran compilers

 We recommend to use Microsoft Visual Studio Community 2022 to build CrunchFlow on Windows.
 You can install Microsoft Visual Studio Community 2022 from the [link](https://visualstudio.microsoft.com/downloads/).
 When installing it, select "Python development" and "Desktop development with C++".

 For Fortran compilers, we need to install [Intel oneAPI Base Kit](https://www.intel.com/content/www/us/en/developer/tools/oneapi/base-toolkit.html#gs.9yaz3k) and [oneAPI HPC toolkit](https://www.intel.com/content/www/us/en/developer/tools/oneapi/hpc-toolkit.html#gs.9yazr2).
 Install Intel oneAPI Base Kit first and make sure these software are integrated with the Microsoft Visual Studio.
 If you ever installed the software in the past, we recommend to fully uninstall them because different versions may conflict each other.

 ## Versions

 The following instructions assume the following versions:

 -   VisualStudio: Visual Studio Community 2022 17.11.0
-- Intel oneAPI Base Toolkit: 2024.2 (in "C:\Program Files (x86)\Intel\oneAPI")
+-   Intel oneAPI Base Toolkit: 2024.2 (in "C:\\Program Files (x86)\\Intel\\oneAPI")
-- Intel HPC Toolkit: 2024.2 (in "C:\Program Files (x86)\Intel\oneAPI")
+-   Intel HPC Toolkit: 2024.2 (in "C:\\Program Files (x86)\\Intel\\oneAPI")
-- PETSc: 3.21.0 (in "C:\software\PETSc")
+-   PETSc: 3.21.0 (in "C:\\software\\PETSc")

 ### PETSc version warning

 Currently, the latest version of PETSc (ver.
 3.22.0) is not compatible with CrunchFlow.
 We recommend using ver.
-3.21.0.
+3.21.6.

 ## Test your first Fortran Program